-Since Goods may be exempted by the Cabinet Secretary in the public interest or to promote investment, provided their value is not less than KES 5 Billion.
+Since Goods may be exempted by the Cabinet Secretary in the public interest or to promote investment, provided their value shall not be less than KES 5 Billion.

 The Tax Laws Amendment Act, 2020 had deleted the exemption on goods whose value was not less than 200M.
-The finance Act ,2021 reinstates this exemption and increases the value to Five Billion to align to the proposal on Import Declaration Levy
+The Bill proposes to reinstate this exemption and increase the value to Five Billion to align to the proposal on Import Declaration Levy